Go back

 Get to Know the Chapel Street Precincts

 Things to do on Chapel Street change as you move between neighbourhoods.
 South Yarra sits at the north end near Toorak Road with designer boutiques, rooftop cocktail bars, and polished restaurants.
 The vibe skews upmarket.
-Como Centre and Jam Factory anchor the retail scene.
+Como Centre anchors the retail scene.

 Prahran holds the middle section around Commercial Road.
-Prahran Market operates Tuesday through Sunday, selling produce, meat, cheese, and hot food.
+Prahran Market operates every day except Monday and Wednesday, selling produce, meat, cheese, and hot food.
 High street fashion mixes with op shops.
 Wine bars share blocks with old pubs.
 Greville St branches off here with vintage stores, record shops, and hidden eateries.

 Windsor takes over south of High Street with live music venues, late-night kebab shops, and neighbourhood pubs.
 The strip feels grittier and relaxed.
 Locals pile into beer gardens after work.
 The energy stays high but the dress code drops.